dashirov/kpi_repository/README.md

 Once each module’s data is validated and the individual KPIs are produced, the next stage merges these discrete outputs into the unified KPI repository.
-This repository serves as the single source of truth, consolidating multiple dimensions (such as geography, platform, subscription tier, and user class) across domains into consistent, comparable tables.
+This repository serves as the single source of truth, consolidating multiple dimensions across domains into consistent, comparable tables.
 The repository itself undergoes its own series of tests to ensure that the union of all modules adheres to the strict data quality and dimensional standards defined in the business glossary.

 With the repository in place, the performance report model is executed.
 This model integrates both current and historical measurements from the KPI repository, enriching the data with trends and optional Annual Operating